 Taking care of wounds requires careful cleaning, dressing, and hygiene.
 This helps wounds to heal and stops infection.
 Here is how to do it right:

-Follow these steps and focus on cleanliness to reduce infection risk and help natural healing.
+Follow these steps and focus on the cleanliness of the room to reduce infection risk and help natural healing.

 Alternative Wound Care Materials